 Eligible applicants are K-12 public and independent schools and school systems, institutions of higher education, nonprofit organizations, state or local government agencies, interstate agencies, and Indian tribal governments.
 Federal agencies are not allowed to receive funds under this announcement but may serve as collaborative project partners and may contribute services in kind.

-Applicants may be physically located in any U.S. state.
-However, education projects must target teachers and/or students in Gulf of Mexico coastal counties.
-These are listed on page 48-49 of The Gulf of Mexico at a Glance: A Second Glance.
+Applicants may be physically located in any U.S. state; however, education projects must target teachers and/or students located in any part of the five Gulf of Mexico states which are Texas, Louisiana, Mississippi, Alabama, and/or Florida.

 How to Apply